viega/hatrack/README.md

-12) **tophat** A proof of concept illustrating how language implementations can maximize performance until a second thread starts, by waiting until that time to migrate the table to a different implementation.
+12) **tophat** A proof of concept illustrating how language implementations can maximize performance until a second thread starts, by waiting until that time to migrate the table to a different implementation (the given implementation lets you select from four, currently).
 Note, however, that, for general purpose use, witchhat and woolhat both perform admirably, even for single-threaded applications (especially witchhat, when multi-threaded order preservation and consistency are unimportant).